Skip to main content

 Dr. Loan Kim

-Associate Professor of Nutritional Science, Natural Science Division, Seaver College
+Professor of Nutritional Science, Natural Science Division, Seaver College

 Loan.Kim@pepperdine.edu

-Loan Kim is an associate professor of nutritional science and public health at Seaver College.
+Loan Kim is professor of nutritional science and public health at Seaver College.
 She holds a B.S. from UC Berkeley in Clinical Dietetics, an M.S. from San Jose State University in Nutritional Science.
 She is also a registered dietitian nutritionist (R.D.N.) and she received her dietetic training from the University of California, San Francisco (UCSF) Medical Center.
 Dr. Kim received her Ph.D. in public health from UCLA, with a concentration in community health sciences.
 As a public health nutritionist, Dr. Kim’s research focuses on understanding how sociocultural factors impact the health of communities in the U.S. and around the world.
 In this Kenya IP program, Dr. Kim will brings her passion for public health to the classroom to engage students in experiential learning about global health issues that specifically impact Kenyan communities.
 The Kenya program combines academic rigor with service-learning that is heavily focused on caring for youth who have lived through the challenges of living on the streets.
 The overall goals for the Kenya summer IP are: 1) To increase students’ understanding of and appreciation for the problems of poverty, hunger, and malnutrition globally, 2) To allow students the opportunity for “hands-on” application of nutritional science, and 3) To encourage students to make a positive difference by serving others.

 Donna Plank